-To enable effective visual reasoning from control images, we curate a specialized dataset that encourages the MLLM to generate enhanced prompts using powerful GPT-4o.
-Specifically, we prompt GPT-4o to analyze control images, identifying layout structures present in the control signal.
-This spatial information, together with the original text prompt, is employed to infer rich semantic elements that should appear in the target image, including objects and spatial relationships not explicitly mentioned in the original prompt but inferable from the control image.
-Meanwhile, to address the inherent limitations of control images (which may lack color and background information), we provide ground truth images to guide reasonable inferences about missing details.
-We denote our curated dataset as $D = \{(q^i, o^i)\}_{i=1}^N$ , where $q^i$ is the question for visual reasoning, and $o^i$ is the response containing the chain-of-thought reasoning process and the resulting enhanced prompt $P_{enh}^i$
+To enable effective visual reasoning from control images, we design a data construction pipeline that encourages the MLLM to generate reasoning CoT and enhanced text prompts using powerful GPT-4o.
+Specifically, (1) we prompt GPT-4o~\cite{achiam2023gpt} to analyze and identify layout structures present in the control image.
+This spatial information, together with the original text prompt, is employed to enrich semantics of the text prompt, including objects and spatial relationships not explicitly mentioned in the original prompt.
+Meanwhile, to address the inherent limitations of control images (which lacks color and background information), we provide ground truth images as reasonable references about missing details.
+Moreover, (2) to further improve data quality, we apply sample-level rejection sampling.
+Firstly, we discard examples that does not conform to the required format ``\texttt{<think></think><answer></answer>}''.
+Second, we utilize GPT-4o to perform quality check and filter out reasoning CoT that perform analysis on the ground-truth (GT) image, since the GT image is unavailable at inference time.”
+This procedure ensure the quality of the data.
+Finally, we construct ControlThink-50K with this pipeline.
+We denote ControlThink-50K as $D\mathcal{=}\{(q^i, o^i)\}_{i=1}^N$ , where $q^i$ is the question for visual reasoning, and $o^i$ is the response containing the chain-of-thought reasoning process and the resulting enhanced prompt $P_{enh}^i$.

-We structure the outputs with a CoT reasoning process within <think></think> tags, followed by the resulting enhanced prompt enclosed in <answer></answer> tags.
-To ensure data quality, we filter out entries that do not conform to the required output format.
-It is worth noting that, to avoid trivial solutions derived directly from analyzing ground truth images, we exclude entries containing explicit references to these images.
-This curation process results in a small-scale but high-quality visual reasoning dataset tailored for the controllable image generation task.